Coinsuper Ecosystem Network (CEN) Hits Market Capitalization of $553,823.16

-Coinsuper Ecosystem Network (CURRENCY:CEN) traded 1.6% lower against the US dollar during the 24 hour period ending at 7:00 AM E.T. on May 18th.
-Coinsuper Ecosystem Network has a market cap of $553,823.16 and approximately $735.00 worth of Coinsuper Ecosystem Network was traded on exchanges in the last 24 hours.
-One Coinsuper Ecosystem Network coin can currently be purchased for approximately $0.0015 or 0.00000003 BTC on major exchanges.
-In the last seven days, Coinsuper Ecosystem Network has traded down 2.3% against the US dollar.
+Coinsuper Ecosystem Network (CURRENCY:CEN) traded down 1.6% against the U.S. dollar during the 24 hour period ending at 7:00 AM Eastern on May 18th.
+Coinsuper Ecosystem Network has a total market cap of $553,823.16 and $735.00 worth of Coinsuper Ecosystem Network was traded on exchanges in the last 24 hours.
+One Coinsuper Ecosystem Network coin can currently be bought for approximately $0.0015 or 0.00000003 BTC on major cryptocurrency exchanges.
+During the last seven days, Coinsuper Ecosystem Network has traded 2.3% lower against the U.S. dollar.

 - Chainlink (LINK) traded 2.2% higher against the dollar and now trades at $39.95 or 0.00088234 BTC.